OlgaSkv/DataCleaning/README.md

 * 'train/y_train.txt': Training labels.
 Links each window sample with the activity for that window sample.

 ## The project goal:
-To produce a tidy table (" the Tidy Table")that would contain averages of all mean() and std() type variables for each activity and each subject.
+To produce a tidy data set ("the Tidy Table") that would contain averages of all mean() and std() type variables for each activity and each subject.

 ## Steps to perform:
 Run run_analysis.R script in the directory that contains the Samsung data raw files.
 You can modify the script by uncommenting "Step 0" to download raw data from the Internet source if needed.
+All the steps performed in the script are well documented using Comments.

-The script will generate R View object containing the Tidy Table.
+The script will generate R View object containing the Tidy Table data.
 It will also save content of the Tidy Table into a text file called "tidy_table.txt".
-The output file will be created in the same raw files directory.
+The output TXT file will be created in the raw files directory.